fsktom/dafoerum/README.md

 Absolutely huge-ass project, taking inspiration from Gazelle and UNIT3D I guess,

 But sounds fun I think... or at least the little bit of fun/distraction from other things :))) 🦊 :/

+For the forum aspect, maybe also take some inspiration from more modern takes like https://users.rust-lang.org/ but combine it with the old-school and clear way like the AB Forum